beyond symptoms, toward solutions

 Clinic Consultations (Adelaide)

-We can then make practical adjustments based on what we see, and translate these into a clear, personalised plan that fits your day-to-day feeding.
+We can then make practical adjustments, provide feeding and oral function support strategies, and translate these into a clear, personalised plan that fits your day-to-day feeding.

 For extra peace of mind, complimentary follow-up support via phone or email is available for 7 days to support the plan, if needed.